Schools with Blueprint Reading Programs: How to Choose

 Schools offer programs in construction, welding or manufacturing that include courses in blueprint reading, rather than programs focused solely on blueprint reading.
 These programs are usually diploma, certificate or associate's degree programs and are designed for current or aspiring construction professionals.

-Students who acquire blueprint-reading skills are qualified to work in a variety of building trade positions as contractors, architects, engineers and inspectors for commercial, industrial or residential construction.
-Students may benefit from attending a school with support services, such as job placement assistance and tutoring.
+- Students benefit from attending a school with support services, such as job placement assistance and tutoring.

 Blueprint Reading Program Overviews

 Diploma Programs in Construction

 Students can develop a fundamental understanding of basic blueprint reading skills by earning an Industrial Systems Technology Diploma, a Construction Project Management Diploma or a Building Construction and Carpentry Diploma.
 Courses in these programs may count for professional development hours, and they may be transferred towards the completion of an associate's degree.
 In addition to courses in blueprint reading, diploma programs may cover topics like: